algolia/color-extractor/README.md

 distribution of colors (some colors are far more represented that others) a KNN behaves in most cases better than more statistical classifiers.
-The "learning" phase of the classifier is done when the object is built, and requires that two arrays are passed to its constructor: a array of BGR colors and an array of the corresponding names.
+The "learning" phase of the classifier is done when the object is built, and requires that two arrays are passed to its constructor: an array of BGR colors and an array of the corresponding names.
 When using the CLI tool, the path to an `.npz` numpy archive containing those two matrices must be given.